Azure/arc_jumpstart_docs/docs/azure_jumpstart_arcbox/DevOps/_index.md

   - The count for the books sold from the bookstore-v2 browser window should remain at 0.
 This is because the current traffic split policy is configured as weighted 100 for bookstore as well because the bookbuyer client is sending traffic to the bookstore service and no application is sending requests to the bookstore-v2 service.

-- In your fork of the “Azure Arc Jumpstart Apps” GitHub repository, open the _`istio-virtualservice.yaml`_ file (_`/bookstore/yaml/istio-virtualservice.yaml`_), update the weight to "75" and bookstore-v2 weight to "25" and commit the change.
+- In your fork of the  Arc Jumpstart Apps GitHub repository, open the _`istio-virtualservice.yaml`_ file (_`/bookstore/yaml/istio-virtualservice.yaml`_), update the weight to "75" and bookstore-v2 weight to "25" and commit the change.

   ![Screenshot showing Bookstore repo Traffic split 01](./bookstore03.png)